jadjoubran/laravel5-angular-material-starter/readme.md

 <a name="bash_installer"></a>
 ##Bash Installer
-Automated (assuming you have php, composer, npm, bower installed globally) `git clone git@github.com:jadjoubran/laravel5-angular-material-starter.git && cd laravel5-angular-material-starter && bash setup.sh`
+Assuming you have php, composer, npm, bower installed globally:
+`git clone git@github.com:jadjoubran/laravel5-angular-material-starter.git && cd laravel5-angular-material-starter && bash setup.sh`

 <a name="issues"></a>
 ## Issues, Questions and Feature Requests
 Open a new issue, I'd love to help.

 <a name="planned_features"></a>
 ## Planned features